 Saikat Mondal

 I am a Ph.D. researcher in the Software Research Lab, University of Saskatchewan, Canada, under the supervision of Professor Dr. Chanchal Roy.
-I am an Assistant Professor (on study leave) in Computer Science & Engineering Discipline, Khulna University, Bangladesh.

 What I Do